iraikov/chicken-mpi/README.md

 <procedure>MPI:make-cart :: COMM * DIMS * PERIODS * REORDER -> COMM</procedure>

 Creates a new communicator with Cartesian topology information.
-Argument {{DIMS}} is an SRFI-4 s32vector that contains the number of dimensions of the Cartesian grid.
-Argument {{PERIODS}}
-is an SRFI-4 s32vector of the same length as {{DIMS}} that indicates if the grid is periodic (1) or not (0) in each dimension.
-Argument
-{{REORDER}} is a boolean value that indicates whether process ranking may be reordered.
+Argument `DIMS` is an SRFI-4 s32vector that contains the number of dimensions of the Cartesian grid.
+Argument `PERIODS` is an SRFI-4 s32vector of the same length as `DIMS` that indicates if the grid is periodic (1) or not (0) in each dimension.
+Argument `REORDER` is a boolean value that indicates whether process ranking may be reordered.